FRIDAY 23RD MARCH

 FEATURING MUSIC FROM SURREY BOUDIT AND AVONDALE COLLEGE PERFORMING ARTS

 Enter our specially designed ‘village in the trees’ on this early autumn evening.
-Rain or shine there’ll be plenty of activities for the kids to enjoy, like giant games and face painting, and being entertained by street performers.
+Rain or shine there’ll be plenty of activities for the kids to enjoy, like giant games, and being entertained by street performers.

 You’ll no doubt find yourselves grooving to rising talent from Avondale College (as they prepare to perform at the Tauranga Jazz Festival the following weekend) and the 8-piece reggae, ska and rocksteady sound of Surrey Boudit on the outside stage - under cover of the giant stretch marquee.